aristanetworks/vane/docs/vane_cvp/vane_cvp.md

     Ensure that your test case folder has a conftest.py file for initializing the basic pytest configs for a valid test run.
 You can copy the conftest.py file from the *nrfu_tests* directory located in the *vane-data* directory into your test case directory.
 This sample conftest.py file is also available from the Vane GitHub repository [here](https://github.com/aristanetworks/vane/blob/develop/nrfu_tests/conftest.py).

-!!! eos-config "Note"
+!!! tip

     If desired, the custom test cases can be edited directly on the CVP host by editing the files in the `/cvpi/apps/vane-cvp/vane-data` path.
 Any edits made from the CVP host system will reflect immediately in the *Vane-CVP* container and will be applied the next time the Vane tests are run.

+Now that you have imported your local customized test cases, you can follow either of the approaches listed below!

 #### A. Run Vane the default way

 This is basically the conventional way of running Vane where you set up your definitions.yaml file and duts.yaml file with the necessary information.
 [Executing Vane section](../executing_vane/executing_vane.md) covers these steps in detail.
-Keep in mind to give path to your imported customized test case folder in the test_dirs field within your definitions.yaml file.
+Keep in mind to modify the test_dirs field within your definitions.yaml file to mention the path to your imported customized test case folder.

 We recommend using Option B if this is your first time running Vane, since it will initialize the defaults and use your CVP instance to gather duts data for running vane.